basimkhajwal/LSD/README.md

 ### Development:

 #### TODO:
+- [ ] Create an extensible map formate that will allow various objects
 - [ ] Add moving platforms
 - [ ] Add option of having multiple map packs (with a scroll screen in between)
 - [ ] Improve menu/title colours
+- [ ] Create more levels
 - [ ] Customize shader for the game (add a new one)
 - [ ] Add JSON read/write for a persistent Settings value
 - [ ] Create a settings screen